kubeflow/website/content/en/docs/aws/pipeline.md

 ## Support S3 Artifact Store

 Kubeflow Pipelines supports different artifact viewers.
-You can create files in S3 and reference them in output artifacts in your application like below.
+You can create files in S3 and reference them in output artifacts in your application as follows:

 ```python
 metadata = {